hata/embulk-filter-speedometer/README.md

 ## Note

 The shown data is caled based on text data size while using this filter plugin.
 So, the data is not the same data as read bytes and write bytes n input and output plugins.
+And this plugin has a little overhead to measure the bytes.